-A reachable neighbor shall be declared unreachable if, during the time in which we sent our last n "Hello"s, we received fewer than k "I Heard You"s in return.
-An unreachable neighbor shall be declared reachable if, during the time in which we sent our last m "Hello"s, we received at least j "I Heard You"s in return.
+A reachable neighbor shall be declared unreachable if, during the time in which the core gateway sent its last n "Hello"s, it received fewer than k "I Heard You"s in return.
+An unreachable neighbor shall be declared reachable if, during the time in which the core gateway sent its last m "Hello"s, it received at least j "I Heard You"s in return.